SUNY Cortland offers a variety of technologies that may help our students obtain equal access to College programs.

 In addition to the Access Technology Lab, all students have access to the public labs around campus.
 Read&Write and ZoomText are installed on select work stations in computer labs and can be installed on others upon request.

-We have a limited number of LiveScribe pens, mp3 players, VictorReader Stream players, Quick-Link Pens, and other hardware available for loan to students who, among other qualifications, may be eligible for alternate format textbooks.
-Please see Jeremy Zhe-Heimerman, Coordinator of Assistive Technology, to find out if you are eligible for this program.
+We have a limited number of LiveScribe pens, mp3 players, VictorReader Stream players, Quick-Link Pens, and other hardware available for loan to qualified students.
+Students using LiveScribe pens or other audio recording devices should notify instructors or other parties that they are being recorded.

 This dictation software allows users to write on a computer by speaking into a microphone and is especially useful for those with limited mobility or certain learning disabilities.
 It is available in the Access Technology Lab.